Mandar123454/Physics-Wallah-Student-Experience-Survey-Insights/CONTRIBUTING.md

 - Commit meaningful changes; avoid committing huge intermediate artifacts.

 ## Data ethics
+### Data safety
-- Do not upload any personally identifiable information (PII).
+- Do not upload any raw or cleaned survey data to the repository or PRs.
+- Keep raw exports (Excel/CSV) local.
+The `.gitignore` excludes common data formats and the `data/` folder.
-- Ensure all visualizations respect respondent anonymity.
+- Ensure all visualizations respect respondent anonymity; avoid very small groups that could reveal identities.
+- If you accidentally committed sensitive files, contact the maintainer to remove them and consider a history rewrite.

+### Tests & examples
+- Tests use synthetic in-memory dataframes; no real data is required.
+- If you contribute examples, ensure they are fully synthetic.

 Thank you for contributing!